The Pastoral Center

 Demographic changes in San Bernardino brought young families into the parish, which responded with new programs for them.
 Community organizing programs helped improve the neighborhoods and clustering with other Catholic parishes in the city brought about a greater unity and sharing of resources.

-Blessed Junipero Serra House of Formation is a Catholic seminary community in the Diocese of San Bernardino for young men who envision a ministry as priests.
+Saint Junipero Serra House of Formation is a Catholic seminary community in the Diocese of San Bernardino for young men who envision a ministry as priests.
 After years of existence in small and aged facilities in Riverside, the seminary community moved to a new 1.5-acre campus in the foothills of Grand Terrace in 2005.

-The new Serra House includes 69,000 square feet of building including 22 dorm rooms, three additional guest rooms, a chapel, a library, a dining room and multiple classrooms/meeting rooms.
+Serra House includes 69,000 square feet of building including 22 dorm rooms, three additional guest rooms, a chapel, a library, a dining room and multiple classrooms/meeting rooms.

 St. Bernardine Plaza is a modern 12-story apartment building designed especially for active senior citizens.